-A cracked tooth is a common problem for people.
+A cracked or broken tooth is a common problem for people.
 Dr. Roe has helped many patients that have a crack in their tooth.
 He does a full evaluation and determines the right course of action.

 What Causes a Tooth to Crack?